 The 2005 Snowden Reserve Cabernet Sauvignon is what they are best known for and this particular vintage has received very high ratings.
 Fortunately it comprises the bulk of their 2900 case production and includes only the best lots from their vineyard.
 It is a very rich Cabernet and wines like this only improve Napa’s reputation when it comes to Cabernet Sauvignon.
 Notes of cedar and herbs grace the nose along with a plethora of dark fruit aromas.
 The palate has a multidimensional flavor profile with ripe notes of currant and cherry and a finish of very great length.

-They are not the only Snowden family who was involved in the Napa wine business; a cousin living nearby owned Rockledge Vineyards (no longer producing).
+They are not the only Snowden family who was involved in the Napa wine business; a cousin living nearby owned Rockledge Vineyards who we also originally met with (no longer producing).
 For more information about Snowden visit: www.snowdenvineyards.com

 NOTE: this is one of the earlier reviews on this site, and has been identified as needing a *major* update.